aws-samples/serverless-patterns/eventbridge-schedule-to-batch-terraform/README.md

-# AWS Service 1 to AWS Service 2
+# Amazon EventBridge Scheduler to AWS Batch

 This pattern will create an [EventBridge Scheduler](https://docs.aws.amazon.com/scheduler/latest/UserGuide/getting-started.html) to submit an [AWS Batch](https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html) job from a job definition every 5 minutes.
 The pattern is deployed using Terraform to create the required VPC, Batch and EventBridge Scheduler resources.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-schedule-to-batch-terraform

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.